3 terrorists gunned down by security forces in Jammu's Sidhra, encounter still on

 Trending Photos

-Jammu: In a big breakthrough, the security forces gunned down three dreaded terrorists after a fierce gunfight in the Sidhra area on Wednesday, according to reports coming from Jammu and Kashmir.
+Jammu: In a big breakthrough, the security forces gunned down three dreaded terrorists after a fierce gunfight erupted in the Sidhra area on Wednesday, according to reports coming from Jammu and Kashmir.
 The identity of the three slain terrorists is being ascertained, said reports.
 The gunfight erupted around 7.30 AM and additional reinforcements were rushed to the area to neutralise the terrorists, a J&K police official said.
+The three terrorists were intercepted near Tawi Bridge when they were travelling in a truck to Kashmir, officials said.

 J&K | Visuals from Sidhra area of Jammu where an encounter is underway.